abraham-ai/provenance/README.md

 ## Generate Merkle Root

-To generate the merkle root for the allowlist, make a file called `allowlist.txt`, add the addresses you want to allowlist, separated by newlines, then run
+To generate the merkle root for the allowlist, make a file called `allowlist.txt` in `/contracts`, add the addresses you want to allowlist, separated by newlines, then run:

 ```
 pnpm merkleroot
 ```

-Copy the output shown in the terminal to the env file.
+Copy the output shown in the terminal to `/contracts/.env`.

 ## Deploy Contracts To Local Blockchain

+Setup .env, then run:

 ```
 cd contracts
-cp .env.example .env
 pnpm deploy-local
 ```